playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-colyseus.md

 # More

-We hope you found this tutorial useful, if you'd like to learn more about Colyseus please have a look at the [Colyseus documentation](https://docs.colyseus.io/), and join the [Discord community](https://discord.gg/RY8rRS7).
+We hope you found this tutorial useful, if you'd like to learn more about Colyseus please have a look at the [Colyseus documentation](https://docs.colyseus.io/), and join the [Colyseus Discord community](https://discord.gg/RY8rRS7).